fsbolero/website/src/Website/docs/JSON.md

 ---
 title: Dealing with JSON
-subtitle: Use the inbuilt extensions to [System.Text.Json](https://github.com/Tarmil/FSharp.SystemTextJson) for handling F# union and records
+subtitle: Use the inbuilt [extensions](https://github.com/Tarmil/FSharp.SystemTextJson) to System.Text.Json for handling F# specific types
 ---

 > Bolero uses [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-overview) and [FSharp.SystemTextJson](https://github.com/Tarmil/FSharp.SystemTextJson) for JSON handling.
 You are free to use any other JSON library of your choosing if you so wish.